Skip to main content

 )

-The role of our two Agents is to orchestrate the tools (build the URL, then navigate to it) and extract the information from the webpages’ text.
+As outlined in the introduction, an Agent needs 3 properties: a role, a goal, and a backstory.
+The role of these two Agents is to orchestrate the tools (build the URL, then navigate to it) and extract the information from the webpages’ text.
 For this reason, their definition is straightforward.

-The Summarize Agent, as we will cover in the next section, is not assigned to any task.
+What is the role of the Summarize Agent?Through iterations building this Flight Booker, the Crew with a single Flights Agent was struggling to distinguish flights from flight providers (booking links).The Summarize Agent, as the next section covers, isn’t assigned to any task.
 It is created and assigned to the Crew to help digest the text extracted from the web pages and distinguish the flights from the providers (booking links).

-4. Define the Tasks
+4. Define the tasks

 The “Search flights” Task